ironhacks/terraform-key-generation/README.md

 - `terraform plan` to see the infrastructure plan
 - `terraform apply` to apply the infrastructure build
 - `terraform destroy` to destroy the built infrastructure

+## Steps to Run

+1) cd into the examples folder

+2) cd into multiple service account

+3) DO "terraform init"

+3) After that export the google cloud credential " export GOOGLE_APPLICATION_CREDENTIALS="XXXX.json"

+4) DO "terraform plan"

+5) DO "terraform apply"

+6) The keys should be generated.